saltstack/salt/doc/ref/states/requisites.rst

 There are three requisite statements that can be used in Salt. the ``require``, ``watch`` and ``use`` requisites.
 Each requisite also has a corresponding
 requisite_in: ``require_in``, ``watch_in`` and ``use_in``.
 All of the
-requisites define specific relationships and always work with the dependancy logic defined above.
+requisites define specific relationships and always work with the dependency logic defined above.

 Require